Woljtek/monitoring/trace-processor/README.md

 1. [x] **Multi entity use case**

-It's possible to mix mapping for different entity:
+It is possible to mix mappings for different entity:
 ```yaml
 ingestions:
   -